clairey-zx81/json-model/TUTO.md

   # hobbes.json: PASS
   ```

-- Perl script:
+- generate and execute a Perl script:

-  Assuming that the `JSON::JsonModel` module is available in your `PERLLIB`:
+  Assuming that the `JSON::JsonModel` Perl module is available in your `PERLLIB`,
+  which is the case with the Docker image:

   ```sh
   jmc -o person.pl Person-2